 of US users had an unpatched Operating System.

-of UK users had Oracle Java 7 installed.
-45 % of them hadn’t patched the program, even though a patch was available.
-There were 119 vulnerabilities in Oracle Java 7.
+of German PC users had Oracle Java 7 installed.
+77 % of them hadn’t patched it.
+There were 101 vulnerabilities in Oracle Java 7.

-of German PC users had Adobe Flash Player 15 installed which is an End-Of-Life program, and therefore no longer receives security updates from the vendor.
+of UK PC users had Adobe Flash Player 16 installed which is an End-Of-Life program, and therefore no longer receives security updates from the vendor.

 A vulnerable software program that isn't patched compromises the security of the PC.
 This is because it leaves the PC vulnerable to being exploited by hackers.

 Vulnerabilities are discovered in software programs on a regular basis, and the vendor will release a patch for users to apply in the form of a security update.
 If users do not perform these updates, their PC will be vulnerable to attacks because hackers can use the vulnerability as an entry point.

 The Secunia Country Reports are published every quarter by Secunia.

 The Secunia Country Reports are based on data from the millions of users of Secunia’s Personal Software Inspector (PSI).
 The data includes the average numbers of installed programs – patched and unpatched – on private PCs in the different countries.